twanlass/tdub.co/src/pages/notes/2014-02-18-im-going-on-an-information-diet.md

 The last thing I want to highlight though is that this isn't about ultra efficiency and cramming more productive work hours into the day.
 For me it's quite the opposite.
 I want to work less and spend more quality time doing the things I love.
 Removing a lot of the above has helped me to do just that by freeing up several hours per day.

+---

-'Editors' footnote - since starting my diet Facebook has sent me 12 (TWELVE!!) emails about missed status updates, group invites and messages.
+<sup>1</sup>Since starting my diet Facebook has sent me 12 (TWELVE!!) emails about missed status updates, group invites and messages.
 Wow.